 2.1 DISTRIBUTION REGISTER

-In accordance with Condition 10, Schedule 7 of the Project Approval 'Access to Information', Metropolitan Coal will make the WstMP publicly available on the Peabody website.
+In accordance with Condition 10, Schedule 7 'Access to Information', Metropolitan Coal will make the WstMP publicly available on the Peabody website.
 A hard copy of the WstMP will also be maintained at the Metropolitan Coal site.